-Essential renovations have recently been undertaken to provide improvements in safety, amenity and accessibility.
+Essential renovations have been undertaken to provide improvements in safety, amenity and accessibility.
 This facility accommodates one of Mona Vale Hospital’s most frequently utilised services and offers treatment and training opportunities to a diversity of patients and community groups.

-Palliative Care Outpatient Unit
+Palliative Care Outpatient Unit Expansion

-The recent expansion of this building has provided additional consultation and therapy rooms.
+The expansion of this building has provided additional consultation and therapy rooms.
 The building enjoys ocean views and will soon be joined by the introduction of a dedicated inpatient palliative care unit – the first of its type on the northern beaches.

 New Support Services Building